A Methodological Analysis of Empirical Studies in Quantum Software Testing: Programs Under Test

 Observed from Figure~\ref{fig: rq1_object_number}, we categorize the quantum programs into four types to draw an unbiased and accurate conclusion.
 In addition to quantum algorithms and subroutines as well as quantum machine learning models discussed in Sections~\ref{sec: rq1_algorithms} and~\ref{sec: rq1_learning}, \textit{real-world benchmarks} refer to the PUTs sourced from available benchmarks collecting real-world programs, while \textit{artificial programs} indicate the ones whose quantum circuits are generated by the primary studies but not guaranteed to yield practical functionalities.

-According to the boxplots, the median number of adopted quantum algorithms and subroutines is 5, while the upper whisker excluding outliers is 11.
+According to the boxplots, the median number of quantum algorithms and subroutines adopted in a single primary study is 5, while the upper whisker excluding outliers is 11.
 By contrast, the median number and the upper whisker for quantum machine learning models turn out to be lower.
 The concern of cost is validated in the context of artificial programs, where these programs are easily synthesized through random combinations of basic quantum gates.
 Their median number and upper whisker increase to 550 and 3250, respectively, and the study~\cite{\PaperSixtySeven} even produced $5\times10^{4}$ random instances.

 Additionally, the limited pool of available programs would restrict the real-world benchmarks for QST.
 Only five studies~\cite{\PaperFortyFour, \PaperFiftyOne, \PaperEightyThree, \PaperEightyFour, \PaperOneHundredAndNine} on fault localization and program repair mentioned the number of instances selected from real-world benchmarks, and the employed programs in four of the five studies were not limited to the benchmarks.
 The scarcity of such primary studies, especially those with a concentration only on software testing, may result from the fact that current real-world benchmarks are not created particularly for testing quantum programs, where many of the included bugs are traced to simulators and compilers in the quantum software stacks.
 Bugs4Q, which was used in all the aforementioned five studies and whose repository remained available throughout our literature review, includes only 42 real-world bugs in its latest release~\cite{zhao2023bugs4q}.
+In this latest Bugs4Q and its publication, 17 bugs were identified as throwing exceptions and 16 as producing incorrect outputs, which are the two most common categories, while only 8 quantum programs were validated through empirical studies to be compatible with prior QST approaches.
 This limited scale could indirectly explain why the upper whisker (i.e., 38) lies just below 42, and the only outlier is due to one primary study~\cite{tan2025hornbro} utilizing more than one benchmark.
+Generally, the limited use of real-world benchmarks that align with the research problem may threaten the external validity of proposed approaches, as there is insufficient convincing evidence to support their applicability to complex, real-world scenarios.
+Artificial programs, however, can neither exactly represent the quantum programs developed in the real world nor effectively capture the bug types that developers are prone to introducing.